VNeeha/DSA-Java/README.md

 ---

-## 🛠️ Tools & Platforms
+🛠️ Tools & Platforms

 - Language: Java (primary), Python (optional)
 - Platforms: [LeetCode](https://leetcode.com/u/kl_2400520042/)

 ---

-## 📌 Note
+📌 Note

-This repo will evolve actively over the next 2 months as I solve and organize more problems.
+This repository will be updated consistently over the coming weeks.
+It serves as both a learning log and a reference for future revision.
-Feel free to follow along, fork, or use it as a reference for your own prep!
+Feel free to fork, star ⭐, or use it to guide your own interview prep.